 Try a culinary walking tour of Rome with me!

-Try all four of the Rome Roscioli food venues - the bakery, restaurant, coffee bar and then my favorite: Rimessa Roscioli for fantastic food and wine.
+Try all four of the Rome Roscioli food venues - the bakery, restaurant, coffee bar and Rimessa Roscioli for fantastic food and wine.

 For a Michelin star experience with Chef Cristina Bowerman have a meal at Rome's Glass Hosteria.